Danish study on healthcare facilities.

 The staff survey shows that the room acoustics in the hospitals are ‘challenging’.

-Only 3% of the participants don’t feel disturbed by noise at all – and up to 50% of the participants say that they sometimes to always find that they cannot hear or understand a patient or colleague due to noise.
+Only 3% of the participants don’t feel disturbed by noise at all.
+Up to 50% of the participants say that they sometimes find that they cannot hear or understand a patient or colleague due to noise.

 You can find more statements and results here Poster: Study of room acoustics and noise.
 The study is not finished yet – and more data is to be evaluated, but so far the message is quite clear: The hospitals involved in the research study are challenged due to noise and insufficient room acoustics.
 And even when the rooms are close to meet the building code, the staff is not happy.